Are you shopping/cooking with a limited time & budget?

 I know many people have a weekly food budget, and also have a pretty tight schedule with regards to extra time for preparing healthy meals.
 As a recent college graduate, and someone who understands the constraints of living in a tight schedule & budget, I learned a few tricks throughout my college years (especially while I had an apartment) about how to prepare healthy, easy, and affordable meals for myself.
 Since moving back home I have been able to apply what I learned to cooking for my whole family and it has worked out splendidly.
 I want to share with you all what I have learned about the following topics:

-- shopping (healthfully) on a budget-->shopping for vegan groceries is actually MUCH cheaper than shopping for non-vegan meals
+- shopping (healthfully) on a budget-->shopping for vegan groceries is actually MUCH cheaper than shopping for non-vegan meals- simple staples of well-rounded meals

 - meal ideas and ways to switch up flavors without spending more